samukasantos/cloudformation-pattern/README.md

 - The AWS CLI
 - AWS CLI access (Access Key and Secret Access Key)
-- Amazon EC2 key pair to access the EC2 instances
 - An AWS S3 bucket to upload the CloudFormation Templates to
 - Optional: AWS console management access (if you don't want to use the AWS CLI to create/manage required resources)